Insights: See If You’re Eligible to Run a Raffle in the US

 Consider a Sweepstakes Instead

-If your organization operates in one of the states listed above, or you aren’t sure about your eligibility or legal compliance, you shouldn’t run a raffle.
-Instead, you may want to consider running a sweepstakes.
-In the United States sweepstakes aren’t considered gambling because you must offer free entries, so sweepstakes have fewer restrictions.
+If your organization operates in one of the states listed above, or you aren’t sure about your eligibility or legal compliance, you shouldn’t run a Raffle.
+Instead, you may want to consider running a Sweepstakes.
+In the United States, Sweepstakes aren’t considered gambling because you must offer free entries, so they have fewer restrictions.
 Sweepstakes also have fewer geographic regulations, and entries can usually be sold nationally or internationally.
 This allows you to run charity drawings that have a much wider reach.
-Many organizations prefer to run a sweepstakes instead of a raffle for these reasons

 Have more questions?
 Submit a ticket